balancer/docs-v3/docs/concepts/overview/build-a-custom-amm.md

 ---
-order: 1
+order: 50
-title: Custom AMMs built on Balancer
+title: Build a custom AMM on Balancer
 ---

-# Custom AMMs built on Balancer
+# Build a custom AMM

 AMMs built on the Balancer protocol benefit from the security of the Balancer vault.
 This enables developers to utilize the well-developed Balancer AMM ecosystem, while the vault's optimized architecture streamlines the development process